Best Hairstyles

 Triangle Face Shape

-Triangle faces are narrowest at the forehead and widest at the jaw.
-Adding volume at the crown and top of the head is the primary styling objective — drawing the eye upward and rebalancing the inverted proportion.
+Triangle faces are narrowest at the forehead and widest at the jaw — a pear-shaped proportion that is less commonly discussed than its inverse (heart shape).
+Adding volume at the crown and top of the head is the primary styling objective, drawing the eye upward and visually rebalancing the proportion.

 Best 2026 Styles